I do have a back. And a neck. Does this mean I can’t go on this ride?

 I love the trick words in our language.

 Besides can mean other than OR in addition to — which are opposites-ish, right?

 No wonder learning English is such a pain for people from other language groups.

-Tomorrow I’ll head to Belarus for a week of humanitarian volunteer work with NewThing.net, where I’ll make my Russian-speaking friends a little bit crazy, because as you know, English is a complicated language.
+Tomorrow I’ll head to Belarus for 10 days or so of humanitarian volunteer work with NewThing.net, where I’ll make my Russian-speaking friends a little bit crazy, because as you know, English is a complicated language.

 Join the adventure by choosing one or more of these channels today: